 - A blood chemistry profile includes tests for kidney function such as the blood urea nitrogen (BUN) and creatinine.
 It also looks at your dog or cat's liver enzymes and bilirubin levels, which can help determine the state of the liver.
 Protein levels in the blood are measured.
 Electrolytes such as calcium, potassium, sodium, and phosphorus should also be measured.

 - A urinalysis is an analysis of the urine that helps determine whether your pet's kidneys are able to concentrate the urine effectively.
-This test also looks for evidence of abnormal substances in the urine, such as blood, protein, bilirubin, crystals and others.
+This test also looks for evidence of abnormal substances in the urine, such as blood, protein, bilirubin, crystals, and others.

-Additional Blood Testing for Seizures
+Additional Blood Testing

 In some cases, another blood testing may be warranted as well.